iacgm/website/content/posts/c2bf.md

 - Support for variadic functions (including `printf`) and library functions more generally.
 - Differently-sized types (apart from arrays).
 Most Brainfuck interpreters use 1-byte cells.
 Mine uses 2-byte cells so they are large enough to store the labels to be jumped to, and so that I could have enough precision to implement usable fixed-point arithmetic.
 - Switch statements.
 No excuse here, just got a bit lazy.
 - Memory allocation / variable length arrays.
-This would be a complicated addition to make, since we would have to change how we access global variables, but it would not be impossible.
+This would be a complicated addition to make, since we would have to change how we access global variables, but it would not be far out of reach.

 ## Similar Projects